ADGEfficiency/programming-resources/fundamentals/programming.md

 - a user interface
 - can be CLI, REST, UI, GUI

-Key question = **who will use the API?**
+**Who will use the API?**
+- data scientists
+- third party developers
+- customer

-A good API makes it easy to develop a solution

-- by providing building blocks to be put together by the programmer
+A good API provides building blocks to be put together by the programmer

 Balance between simplicity (90%) and flexibility (10%)
 - focus on 90% of use cases